jessicayung/deep-learning-map/README.md

 It is thus crucial that
 - these summaries are presented in a way that makes the relationships between different concepts clear (hence this being a 'map'), and that
 - materials are chosen selectively so as not to overwhelm the reader.

+This is still in early stages - at the moment this is more a collection of paper summaries and definitions of terms than a map.
+It also contains material outside of deep learning, mostly in machine learning or neuroscience.

 Let me know if you'd like to contribute or have suggestions.